mariella725/ExpressionEvaluator/README.md

 Button Software Engineer Coding Challenge 2018
 Applicant: Mariella Sypa
-Description:
 	A Java program that takes in a string expression composed of operators and numbers and does the following:
-		1) converts string to char array (each element is a "token")
+		1) converts string to char array (each element is a "token") <br />
-		2) parses through the array and pushes each token to either the stack of numbers or operators depending on what it is
+		2) parses through the array and pushes each token to either the stack of numbers or operators depending on what it is <br />
-		3) compares precedence of operands to handle rules of PEMDAS
+		3) compares precedence of operands to handle rules of PEMDAS <br />
-		4) evaluates and applies operators to operands of the expression
+		4) evaluates and applies operators to operands of the expression <br />
-		5) prints solution to expression
+		5) prints solution to expression<br />

 		Test Cases:
 		"* 6 12" = 72